isomerpages/nlb-discovereads/_events/Book Bugs Rescuers (2022)/Updates.md

 <br>

 ❄ Samudera ❄— Bugtopia’s realm of ice and illusion. #BookBugs living in here are known to disappear from time to time… but never so many, or for so long.
-Explore Castle Verglas, the Mirror Mountains, Arialta, and more with the newly released Samudera cards, quizzes, newsletter, and storymap !✨.
+Explore Castle Verglas, the Mirror Mountains, Arialta, and more with the newly released Samudera cards, quizzes, newsletter, and storymap&nbsp;!✨.

 Redeem your Samudera cards from 1 July!
 Every book or eBook borrowed gives you 1 point, and every 4 points gives you a Book Bugs card.
 Points for items borrowed will be credited to your myLibrary account within 24 hours.